-Michael Chiu is the child of immigrants from Taiwan and China
+Michael Chiu is the child of immigrants from China

 Fellowship awarded to support work towards an MD in Medicine at Stanford University

 MICHAEL CHIU is a lifecycle leader at Foundation Medicine.
 Previously, he was an engagement manager at McKinsey & Company.